 Perform services directly related to public education.
 Duties may include assisting with educational programs, conducting school tours and interpreting animal exhibits and/or behavior.
 May also perform General volunteer activities, as needed.
 Must attend volunteer orientation, complete 20 hours of training and commit to 50 hours of service per year, for a minimum of two years.

 Perform activities similar to General Volunteers.
 Teens must be 15 years of age and complete volunteer orientation.
-Teens who are 14 years of age may be considered if they have at least two references from people of authority, such as teachers, coaches, clergy, etc. Family members may not serve as references.
+They must have at least two references from people of authority, such as teachers, coaches, clergy, etc. Family members may not serve as references.